damianhakert/damianhakert.github.io/source/githost-faq/index.html.md

 Full backups are taken every day and stored at an offsite location.
 Restoring from backups can be done by customers without help from GitHost Support.

-### Does GitHost come with a private hosted GitLab CI runner?
+### Does GitHost offer privately hosted GitLab CI runners?

-No, but you can hook up runners from anywhere.
-We plan to support this in the future.
+Yes, we do.
+And you can also hook up runners from anywhere.

 ### Can I migrate from my on-premises GitLab server to GitHost?